scop/portecle/README.txt

 ------------

-The default binary distribution of Portecle contains everything you'll need to run Portecle with Java 1.4.x (except the JRE, see above).
+The default binary distribution of Portecle contains everything you'll need to run Portecle with Java SE 5.0 or later (except Java SE itself, see above).
 The easiest way to install it is to unzip the Portecle binary distribution to a directory somewhere on your filesystem.

-The binary distribution contains the Portecle jar file (portecle.jar) as well as Bouncy Castle provider jar (bcprov.jar) for Java 1.4.x.
-If you wish to run Portecle with Java 1.5.x or later, or update the bundled Bouncy Castle provider for some other reason, simply download an update for your version of Java from http://www.bouncycastle.org/ and place it into the same directory as portecle.jar with the name
+The binary distribution contains the Portecle jar file (portecle.jar) as well as Bouncy Castle provider jar (bcprov.jar) for Java SE 5.0.
+If you wish to run Portecle with a later Java version, or update the bundled Bouncy Castle provider for some other reason, simply download an update for your version of Java from http://www.bouncycastle.org/ and place it into the same directory as portecle.jar with the name